lbartnik/defer/README.md

 Overview
 --------

+`defer` wraps a function together with its dependencies.
+The result is a self-contained function that can be:

+-   stored for documentation purposes
-`defer` wraps functions together with their dependencies so that they can be sent to another R session and run there with no additional code overhead.
-The wrapper itself is a function with the same signature (that is, R's `formals()`).
+-   sent over to a different (possibly remote) R session and run there without elaborate dependency restoring

+The wrapper itself is a function with the same signature (that is, `formals()`).

 -   `defer()` wraps a function and discovers its dependencies
 -   `augment()` defines default values for arguments